ohmp/james-project/newletter.md

 This deployment help us detecting bugs, and performance issues.
 We follow the current state of master branch, that we update at midnight with the built image uploaded on [dockerhub](https://hub.docker.com/r/linagora/james-ldap-project/).

+The following results were obtained on a serveur with an Intel Xeon CPU (E5-2650 2.00GHz 4 cores 4 threads) and 16 GB of RAM.

 ## Tracking performance

 Everybody wants to read their e-mails fast.
 Thus the team made performance tracking a priority.
 And we developed the tools to follow performance.